wakeful-answer/vigilant-journey/docs/Concerts.md

   artists:
     - Bruder
     - Libya Montes
-    - Alyas Morgus
   date: Sunday, October 27
   time: 21:30-01:30
   venue: Batala Bar, Intramuros
   desc:
-    - WSK caps off its 10th year anniversary festival, bidding farewell to a decade of debauchery and godlessness before its hibernation and reformatting, with an open party featuring DJ performances from Bruder, Libya Montes, and Alyas Morgus whose styles encompass Berlin-style techno, harsh noise, and budots.
+    - WSK caps off its 10th year anniversary festival, bidding farewell to a decade of debauchery and godlessness before its hibernation and reformatting, with an open party featuring DJ performances from Bruder and Libya Montes whose styles encompass Berlin-style techno, harsh noise, and budots.

 ---